-HOMANS: Former President Petro Poroshenko in the Dock (Sort of)
+HOMANS: Former President Petro Poroshenko in the dock (sort of)

 Some background and observations:

-- When Iryna Venediktova, Ukraine’s Prosecutor General and a Zelenskiy appointee, was away from the office for a day, one of her deputies filed the charges of Treason against Poroshenko.
-Was Venediktova absence deliberate, as a way of avoiding taking responsibility for filing the charges herself, and on whose instructions her subordinate filed the charges?
+- When Iryna Venediktova, Ukraine’s Prosecutor General and a Zelenskiy appointee, was away from the office for a day, one of her deputies filed the charges of treason against Poroshenko.
+Was Venediktova's absence deliberate, as a way of avoiding taking responsibility for filing the charges herself, and on whose instructions did her subordinate file the charges?

-- Instead of going directly to jail, which was expected, Poroshenko has at least 1 day, tomorrow (Wednesday), to rally his supporters, give interviews, and generally galvanize opposition to the effort to put him behind bars.
+- Instead of going directly to jail, which was expected, Poroshenko has at least one day, tomorrow (Wednesday), to rally his supporters, give interviews, and generally galvanise opposition to the effort to put him behind bars.

 - Last week, in an interview with Andriy Yermak, President Zelenskiy’s Chief of Staff, Ambassador John Herbst asked Yermak about Poroshenko’s pending prosecution.
 Yermak assured Herbst that the prosecution will be handled under the principle of the “Rule of Law.”